qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Source Fields Properties
 ========================

-|attributes| The :guilabel:`Source Fields` tab helps you organize the fields of
+|sourceFields| The :guilabel:`Source Fields` tab helps you organize the fields of
 the selected dataset and the way you can interact with the feature's attributes.
 The buttons |newAttribute|
 :sup:`New field` and |deleteAttribute| :sup:`Delete field`